-For a parent, it’s painful to watch your child struggle in school.
+As a parent or guardian, it’s painful to watch your child struggle in school.
 You may feel completely helpless and at a loss as to how to help.

 But you are not helpless.
 You can help!

 In today’s post, we will show you how to request a Multi-Factored Evaluation (MFE) from your school.
-(Note: A Multi-Factored Evaluation is now referred to as an Evaluation Team Report, or an ETR.)
 The results of this evaluation will play a critical role in making classroom adjustments for your child.
+The MFE is the first step in getting your child an Evaluation Team Report (ETR) and an Individualized Education Plan (IEP).

 All of these steps were printed, with permission, from “How to Break the ETR Code”.
 This manual, written by NCES founder and director Carole Richards, provides step-by-step procedures to requesting exams for your child and how to read and interpret the results.